Buyer Fit Snapshot

 I talk with founders who still smell the sticky mess of last-minute rush jobs, yet they never planned for the sourcing phase.
 Start with the why instead of the mockup and you can hand designers a supplier who already knows the board family, coating, and transport plan—like the 300gsm SBS with matte aqueous we confirmed for the Chicago fulfillment center.
 That clarity keeps folks from blaming each other when fulfillment reports warped cartons and saves you from drama where the logistics lead asks, “Did we print these on tissue paper?”

 Knowing how to source custom packaging materials means you choose a slight board-thickness bump (from 18-point to 20-point SBS) and a calm two-week window over a fancy finish that softens under Atlanta warehouse lights.
+Honestly, I’d take boring and reliable over pretty and fragile any day.
 That foresight keeps your product on shelves instead of stuck in a humid dock with a “return to sender” sticker.

 How sourcing custom packaging materials works in the trenches